 How to use Trexall

 Methotrexate is a strong medication.
 The dosage and how often you take this medication are based on your medical condition and response to treatment.
 There are many different dosing schedules for this medication (especially for cancer treatment).
 Taking this medication the wrong way may cause serious side effects, including death.
-Therefore, it is very important that you follow your doctor's instructions carefully.
+It is very important that you follow your doctor's instructions carefully.
 Take this medication by mouth as directed by your doctor.

 For the treatment of psoriasis or rheumatoid arthritis, take this medication by mouth as directed by your doctor, usually once a week.
 It may take up to several months before you get the full benefit of this drug.